oar-team/oar-scheduler-redox/README.md

 You can use the library in internal mode, or in external mode, called mixed mode.
 A full python implementation is available on the OAR3 branch [redox](https://github.com/oar-team/oar3/tree/redox).

 In OAR3, the mixed mode is implemented to be used in replacement of the internal scheduler.
+It delegates some parts of the meta-scheduling to this crate.
+Though all the database requests are done in Python.

 External mode: